Higher Curvature Inflation and the Species Scale: Introduction

 \section{Introduction}

 Cosmological inflation provides a compelling mechanism for addressing several phenomenological issues of standard cosmology, such as the horizon and flatness problems, while simultaneously generating nearly scale-invariant primordial fluctuations in agreement with CMB data \cite{Planck:2018vyg, BICEP:2021xfz}.
-Among the broad landscape of inflationary models, the Starobinsky model \cite{Starobinsky:1980te}, remains as one of the most robust and elegant scenarios.
+Among the broad landscape of inflationary models, the Starobinsky model \cite{Starobinsky:1980te} remains one of the most robust and elegant scenarios.
 In its simplest form, the addition of an $R^2$ term to the Einstein-Hilbert action gives rise to a scalar degree of freedom whose potential naturally exhibits a plateau at large field, as well as a Minkowski minimum around which the inflaton can enter a reheating phase.
-The resulting predictions for the spectral tilt $n_s$ are in remarkable agreement with data, and the predicted values for the tensor-to-scalar ratio $r$ are within the next generation of B-mode polarization experiments \cite{Abazajian:2019eic,LiteBIRD:2024wix}.
+The resulting predictions for the spectral tilt $n_s$ are in remarkable agreement with data, and the predicted values for the tensor-to-scalar ratio $r$ are within reach of the next generation of B-mode polarization experiments \cite{Abazajian:2019eic,LiteBIRD:2024wix}.
 The Starobinsky model naturally connects to the broader class of $f(R)$ and more general modified theories of gravity.
-These are often studied as extensions of general relativity within an effective field theory perspective (for a review, see e.g. \cite{Sotiriou:2008rp}).
+These are often studied as extensions of general relativity within an effective field theory (EFT) perspective (see e.g. \cite{Ferrara:2013kca, Huang:2013hsb} for applications to cosmology, and \cite{Sotiriou:2008rp} for a review).

-It has also been long understood that a renormalizable theory of gravity requires extending the Einstein–Hilbert action by higher curvature operators \cite{Utiyama:1962sn, Stelle:1977ry}.
-From the Wilsonian perspective of effective field theory, the $R^2$ term should not be isolated, but rather part of an infinite tower of higher-derivative terms \cite{Donoghue:1994dn}.
+It has long been understood that a renormalizable theory of gravity requires extending the Einstein–Hilbert action by higher curvature operators \cite{Utiyama:1962sn, Stelle:1977ry}.
+From the Wilsonian EFT perspective, the $R^2$ term should not be isolated, but rather part of an infinite tower of higher-derivative terms \cite{Donoghue:1994dn}.
 An immediate question is then whether the inflationary plateau can remain once such corrections are included.